ExH-R-D/usbapi-rs/readme.md

-#USBAPI for RUST
+# USBAPI for RUST

-The idea is to make a user space driver for Rust in Linux.
+User space driver for Rust in Linux.

 Hopefully can replace libusb-rs C binding in the future.

 I am very new to RUST so this project will probably be rewritten several times....

-Don't kill me for doing it wrong however you are free to fork or send pull request and ideas....
+You are free to fork or send pull request and ideas...

 ## Supported functions